UNCG-CSE/Poststorm_Imagery/src/dashboard/README.md

 ### Backend 📡
 **Node.js** has two tasks.
 The first task is for **Node.js** to generate a unique route for compressed and uncompressed image and store this list and interact with a database.
 The second task is for **Node.js** to run **Next.js** whenever a user connects to the site.
 Once a user requests a image **Node.js** will leverage the information from the first task and randomly select an availible image and attach that link to the server side rendered HTML and then send it to the user.

-Since **Node.js** is a  single-threaded, non-blocking, asynchronously program, the first and second tasks are broken up into 2 **Node.js** servers to improve performance,but is still on the same machine.
+Since **Node.js** is a  single-threaded, non-blocking, asynchronously program, the first and second tasks are broken up into 2 **Node.js** servers to improve performance since they will run on 2 threads,but is still on the same machine.